aiidateam/aiida-core/docs/source/examples/pseudo_tutorial.rst

        "Ti.pbesol-spn-rrkjus_psl.0.2.3-tot-pslib030.UPF",
        "O.pbesol-n-rrkjus_psl.0.1-tested-pslib030.UPF"]

-(in this simple example, we expect the pseudopotentials to be in the same folder of the script).
+In this simple example, we expect the pseudopotentials to be in the same folder of the script.
 Then, we loop over the filenames and add them to the AiiDA database.
-The ``get_or_create`` method checks if the pseudopotential is already in the database (by checking its MD5 checksum) and either stores it, or just returns the node already present in the database (the second value returned is a boolean and tells us if the pseudo was already present or not).
+The ``get_or_create`` method checks if the pseudopotential is already in the database and either stores it, or just returns the node already present in the database.
+The second value returned is a boolean and tells us if the pseudopotential was already present or not.
 We also store the returned nodes in a list (``pseudos_to_use``).

 ::